Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How has Coronavirus impacted Kinross Gold Corporation's stock price?

-Since the stock market crash in March caused by coronavirus, Kinross Gold Corporation's stock price has had significant positive movement.
+Since the stock market crash in March caused by coronavirus, Kinross Gold Corporation's stock price has had significant negative movement.

-Its last market close was C$9.73, which is 19.32% up on its pre-crash value of C$7.85 and 143.25% up on the lowest point reached during the March crash when the stocks fell as low as C$4.
+Its last market close was C$7.81, which is 0.51% down on its pre-crash value of C$7.85 and 95.25% up on the lowest point reached during the March crash when the stocks fell as low as C$4.

 Kinross Gold Corporation stock priceUse our graph to track the performance of K stocks over time.